1. What is Continuous Hacking?

 38. What does Fluid Attacks do to catch up with the revision of the existing code before starting the hacking process?

-Then, we continue hacking simultaneously with the development team
+3 contract months.
+Then, we continue hacking simultaneously with the

 39. What happens if I don’t want to perform a Health Check, but I want the Continuous Hacking service?

-that is never going to be tested and, therefore,
+be code that is never going to be tested and, therefore, it’s not

-it’s not possible to know what vulnerabilities may exist in it;
+possible to know what vulnerabilities may exist in it; those

-those vulnerabilities are not going to be identified.
+vulnerabilities are not going to be identified.
+We guarantee that

 40. Do the repositories need to be in a specific version control system?